NixOS/nixos-summer/content/blog/callpackage-a-tool-for-the-lazy.md

 }
 ```

-Building via `nix-build -A people` will now yield a script that prints "hello,
+Building via `nix-build -A people` will now yield a script that prints `hello,
-people" instead.
+people`.

-We can use the very same syntax to also overwrite the automatically discovered
+We could use the very same syntax to also overwrite the automatically discovered
 arguments like `writeShellScriptBin`, though that doesn't make sense here.

-Though, for a Go program that expects `buildGoModule` it is common to see some
+For example, a Go program that expects `buildGoModule` it is common to see some
 expression like `callPackage ./go-program.nix { buildGoModule = buildGo116Module; }`
 to enforce a certain Go compiler version.